 [Me 485] This course provides an introduction to the design of HVAC systems.
 Topics include the determination of heating and cooling loads, including psychrometrics, internal and external loads as well as how to design and size distributions systems and their components.
-Prerequisites: ENGR-3250 and ENGR-3600 the thermodynamic relationship of state and phase change are also covered.
-Prerequisite: ENGR-3250.
+Prerequisites: ENGR-3250 and ENGR-3600.